-*If you would like to arrive on Sunday, June 24th you may arrive between the hours of 3-6pm.
-No meals or adult supervision will be provided on this day.
-Additional permission form must be on fille for students arriving early.
+*If you would like to arrive on Monday, June 24th you may arrive between the hours of 3-6pm.
+No formal meals or adult supervision will be provided on this day.
+Additional permission form must be on file for students arriving early.

 Cash, check and credit cards are accepted.

 Theme, Typography, Staff Motivation, Marketing, Design, Group Work Time, Using your Camera (be sure to bring your camera)

 Computer Training at your skill level, Photography, PhotoShop